UBC-MDS/Giant_Pumpkins_Weight_Prediction/CODE_OF_CONDUCT.md

 We are aiming to create a safe environment where users can freely contribute their ideas and receive feedback.
 We wish to provide a space where people can come to further their learning and assist others in their data science journey.

-## Health and Safety

-In accordance with health and safety regulations in reponse to COVID-19, we ask the members of our community to do their utmost in keeping themselves and their peers healthy.
-This includes (but is not limited to) wearing masks when meeting in person, abiding by the 2m distance rule where possible, staying home if presenting with symptoms, and respecting other people's personal safety precautions.

 <ins>Examples of encouraged behaviours: